jcvthibault/biosio-vocab/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

+# Overview

+Controlled vocabulary / ontology for biomolecular simulation data exchange

+# Content
+1. Relational database to store concepts, terms, citations, and relationships ('is a', 'has parts')
+2. Java API to convert DB-stored concept to SKOS/OWL and vice versa